Lightstreamer/Lightstreamer-example-StockList-adapter-dotnet/README.md

 and the same should be added in the <metadata_provider> block.

 See the configuration details in the [provided template](https://lightstreamer.com/docs/ls-ARI/latest/adapter_robust_conf_template/adapters.xml).
 The sample Remote Server provided in the `Deployment_DotNet_Adapters` directory in `deploy.zip` is already predisposed for credential submission on both adapters.
-You can rerun the demo with the new configuration after modifying DotNetStockListDemoLauncher.bat to run a command like this:
+You can rerun the demo with the new configuration after modifying DotNetStockListDemoLauncher.bat to run a command like this:<BR/>
-  `dotnet TestAdapter.dll /host localhost /user user1 /password pwd1 /data_rrport 6661 /data_notifport 6662 /metadata_rrport 6663 max_bandwidth=40 max_frequency=3 buffer_size=30`
+  `dotnet TestAdapter.dll /host localhost /user user1 /password pwd1 /data_rrport 6661 /data_notifport 6662 /metadata_rrport 6663 max_bandwidth=40 max_frequency=3 buffer_size=30`<BR/>

 Authentication can (and should) be combined with TLS encryption.